lohitpt252003/frontend-for-annaforces/app/README.md

 -   **Icons in Credits**: The `Credits` page now features relevant icons (e.g., GitHub, LinkedIn) for contributor links, enhancing visual clarity and engagement.
 -   **Emojis Across Pages**: Emojis have been strategically added to various pages and components throughout the application, including titles, labels, buttons, and list items, to provide a more friendly and intuitive user interface.

+### Recent Frontend Enhancements

+-   **SubmissionDetail Component:**
+    -   Test cases now collapse by default, improving readability for submissions with many test cases.
+    -   Test case statuses are now color-coded for quick visual feedback: green for "passed", red for "wrong answer", yellow for "runtime error", "time limit exceeded", and "memory limit exceeded", and grey for "compilation error".
+    -   Input for each test case is now displayed, providing more context for debugging.

 ### Core Components

 *   **`Login`**: Provides a form for user authentication against the backend API.
 Displays a loading indicator during submission.
 Stores user credentials and token in `localStorage` upon successful login.
 If a user's account is unverified, they will be redirected to the OTP verification page.